Research Scientist Jobs at Google with Visa Sponsorship

 Which visa types does Google use to sponsor Research Scientists?

-Google sponsors Research Scientists through H-1B, H-1B1, and E-3 visas depending on your nationality.
+Google sponsors Research Scientists through H-1B, H-1B1 visa, and E-3 visas depending on your nationality.
 H-1B is the standard pathway for most international candidates and requires lottery selection.
 Australian citizens qualify for the E-3, which has no lottery and can be filed any time of year.
 Singaporean and Chilean nationals may qualify for H-1B1.

 What qualifications does Google expect for Research Scientist roles?